 For the purposes of the present document, the terms and definitions given in TR 21.905 [1] and the following apply.
 A term defined in the present document takes precedence over the definition of the same term, if any, in TR 21.905 [1].

-gNB Central Unit (gNB-CU): a logical node hosting RRC, SDAP and PDCP protocols, and controls the operation of one or more gNB-DUs.
-The gNB-CU also terminates F1 interface connected with the gNB-DU.
+gNB Central Unit (gNB-CU): a logical node hosting RRC, SDAP and PDCP protocols, and associated to the operation of one or more gNB-DUs by means of the F1 interface..

 Editor’s note: Definition and naming of gNB-CU are FFS.